Tested Baking & Dessert Recipes & Videos

 bibliography

-Blueberry Streusel Muffins Tested Recipe
+Blueberry Streusel Muffins Recipe & Video

 Printer Friendly Page

-In a large mixing bowl, combine the flour, sugar, baking powder, and salt.
-Cut the butter into small pieces and blend into the flour mixture with a pastry blender or two knives.
+In a large mixing bowl, whisk the flour with the sugar, baking powder, salt, and ground cinnamon.
+Cut the butter into the flour mixture with a pastry blender, your fingertips, or two knives.
 (The mixture should look like coarse crumbs.)
-Remove one cup of the mixture and set aside in a separate bowl to make the streusel topping.
+Remove one cup (150 grams) of the mixture and set aside in a separate bowl to make the streusel topping.
 To the remaining muffin batter, gently fold in the blueberries and lemon zest.
 Add the milk and egg mixture to the flour mixture.
-Stir until just combined.
+Stir just until combined.
 (Do not over mix this mixture or the muffins will be tough when baked.)
+Fill each muffin cup about 3/4 full with the batter, using two spoons or an ice cream scoop.

-Makes 16 - 18 regular-sized muffins.
+Makes about 14 - 16 muffins.

 Blueberry Streusel Muffins:

-1 cup (240 ml) milk
+1 cup (240 ml) milk (full or reduced fat)

 1 teaspoon pure vanilla extract

-3 cups (390 grams) all-purpose flour
+3 cups (390 grams) all purpose flour

 1 cup (200 grams) granulated white sugar